kallookoo/wp_parse_args_recursive/README.md

 Like wp_parse_args but supports recursivity.

-Additionally converts the returned type based on the $args and $defaults
+By default converts the returned type based on the $args and $defaults